 Adding to the comfort-focused ride, the big sedan has adaptive suspension which includes a new Road Preview function for the 3.5T.

 Using images from the forward-facing camera, the G80 can sense large changes in the road ahead such as speed bumps or surface damage, and adapt the suspension damping for optimum comfort.

-The 3.5T rolls on 20-inch alloy wheels that wear Michelin Pilot Sport 4S tyres and house four-piston brake calipers and 360mm discs on the front axle, while the 2.5T gets 19-inch wheels and Pilot Sport 4 rubber and single-piston front calipers grabbing 345mm front rotors.
+The all-wheel-drive 3.5T rolls on 20-inch alloy wheels that wear Michelin Pilot Sport 4S tyres and house four-piston brake calipers and 360mm discs on the front axle, while the 2.5T gets 19-inch wheels and Pilot Sport 4 rubber and single-piston front calipers grabbing 345mm front rotors.

 Speaking of wheels, the G80 has a space-saver spare wheel and not the mobility or inflator kit that owners of some other car brands bemoan.

 Other exterior highlights include soft-closing doors, acoustically insulated windscreen and full LED matrix headlights that carry the distinctive quad-design mimicked by the rear light lenses.

 How are you finding our new site design?
 Tell us in the comments below or send us your thoughts at firstname.lastname@example.org.

 Mercedes-Benz Australia increases vehicle prices for the fourth time in 15 months

 45 models receive an average price increase of 3.72 per cent